aws-samples/mlops-amazon-sagemaker/2-Bring-Your-Own/README.md

 4. You should see a notebook instance, created by the CloudFormation template, called **MLOps-BYO-Notebook-*yourinitials***.
 Click **Open Jupyter**

-5. Under the **Files** tab, you will see a folder called **MLOps-codecommit-byo-*yourinitials***.
+5. Under the **Files** tab, you will see a folder called **MLOps-codecommit-byo**.
 Within that folder is a notebook we will be using for the remainder of the workshop called **03.MLOps-BYO-LabNotebook.ipynb**.

 6. Click on that notebook, and it will bring you into your Jupyter Notebook instance environment.
+The remainder of the workshop will be conducted inside the Jupyter Notebook instance.
 If you are not familiar with working inside notebook instance environments, the main items you will need to know for this workshop are below:

-   * To execute the current code cell, you can click **Run** or Shift + Enter
+   * To execute the current code cell, you can click **Run** on the top menu or Shift + Enter

    * **EXECUTE THE CELLS IN ORDER, WAITING FOR THE PREVIOUS TO SUCCESSFULLY COMPLETE BEFORE EXECUTING THE NEXT**.
 A cell has completed execution when there is a number in the bracked next to the cell as shown below.
 If the cell is still executing, you will see [*]

-7. The remainder of the workshop will be conducted inside the Jupyter Notebook instance

 ---